Samuel Jones (general): Civil War

-On January 22, 1862, C.S.
-Army Brigadier General Jones was appointed to the command of the department of which Pensacola was the headquarters.
-He was promoted to major general on March 10, 1862.
-On September 23, 1862, he was assigned to the command of the Department of East Tennessee.
 From December 4, 1862, until March 4, 1864, Jones commanded the Department of Western Virginia, with his headquarters at Dublin, Virginia.
 He was in general charge of the operations in defense of the Virginia and Tennessee Railroad and the vital salt mines.
 The September 1863 Battle of Blountville was the initial step in a Union attempt to force Jones and his command to retire from East Tennessee.
 Jones was replaced in favor of General John Cabell Breckinridge.

-From April, 1864 to October, 1864, he was in command of the Department of South Carolina, Georgia, and Florida.
+From April 1864 to October 1864, he was in command of the Department of South Carolina, Georgia, and Florida.
 He then commanded the District of South Carolina until January 1865.
 When the Union Navy began shelling Charleston, South Carolina, Jones placed fifty captured Federal officers brought into town under guard.
 He then advised Union Maj.
 Gen. John G. Foster to stop the bombardment unless he wanted to risk killing his own men.
 An irate Foster retaliated by placing captured Confederates, including Brig.
 Gen. M. Jeff Thompson, directly in the line of fire from Jones's guns.

 In February 1865, Jones was named the commander of the Department of Florida and South Georgia, a post he held until the end of hostilities.
 Here he made one of the last stands of the Confederacy at the Battle of Natural Bridge, and held his position until the surrender at Appomattox, Virginia.
 He surrendered at Tallahassee, Florida on May 10, 1865.